esaezgil/esaezgil.github.io/content/post/unittesting_pitfalls.md

 Testing that exceptions are raised
 -----------------------------------

-Fortunately, pytest provides powerful features to test to [assert that exceptions are raised]().
-Some examples of wrong usage of such features ensues:
+Fortunately, pytest provides powerful features to [test that exceptions are handled properly](http://doc.pytest.org/en/latest/assert.html#assertions-about-expected-exceptions).

 The next example shows how to force raising an exception and test that it actually raised: